Design for food printing

 The fine print

 By participating in the OzCHI student design challenge, you agree to the publication of your entry (video and online journal) on the challenge website (ozchi24.org) and the conference website (ozchi.org).
-You further grant us the rights to include parts from your video, blog, paper, etc., in a video documentation about the challenge, sponsorship prospectus and other such material.
+You further grant us the rights to include your video, blog, paper, etc., or parts there of, in a documentation about the challenge, sponsorship prospectus and other such material.
 Any material we publish will be fully referenced and your team will retain the copyrights.
-To receive the free access pass to the OzCHI conference you will need to provide proof of your student status at the time the challenge took place.
+To receive the travel scholarship you will need to attend OzCHI 2014 and provide proof of your student status at the time the challenge took place.